 Why is it called Teaspoon of Adventure?

 So why did I name my blog Teaspoon of Adventure?
-Because, yes, this is a blog that talks about travel.
-You might even call it a travel blog.
+Because, yes, this is a travel blog.
 But it’s not that kind of travel blog.
 I don’t live out of a backpack.
 I’m not on the road 300 days of the year.
 And you won’t catch me anywhere near a bungee jump or roller coaster.
 So it’s adventure, yes, but just a teaspoonful 😉 I also define adventure as more than just big trips and long flights.
 There’s adventure in the everyday and I’m trying my best to find it.

 Why did I start Teaspoon of Adventure?